Landon Pembelton

-Landon Pembelton (born February 2, 2005) is an American professional stock car racing driver who competes full-time in the Late Model Stock Car division at South Boston Speedway and the Virginia Triple Crown, driving the No. 0 Ford Mustang for R&S Race Cars.
+Landon Pembelton (born February 2, 2005) is an American professional stock car racing driver who competes full-time in the Late Model Stock Car division at South Boston Speedway and the Virginia Triple Crown, driving the No. 0 Dodge for R&S Race Cars.

 Racing career

 Early career

 Pembelton debuted in organized racing in 2019, running eight races at South Boston Speedway, collecting six top-fives.
 The following year, Pembelton won the Virginia Racers Challenge Series, which was run at Dominion Raceway and at Langley Speedway.
 In 2021, Pembelton was the 2021 Virginia State Division I and South East Division I rookie of the year.
 He also finished tenth in the NASCAR Advance Auto Parts Weekly Series standings.

 Pembelton took the victory in the 2021 ValleyStar Credit Union 300, considered to be one of the biggest, most prestigious late-model races.
 Pembelton beat out drivers such as Sammy Smith, Bubba Pollard, Peyton Sellers, Corey Heim, and Timothy Peters becoming the youngest guest driver to claim victory in this race.
 In 2025, Pembelton scored his second Valley Star Credit Union win against Lee Pulliam in the narrowest margin of victory in the race’s history at .024 seconds.